 Job holders will use their professional expertise to deal with highly complex, pressing issues including Service level change initiatives and risk management.
 They will also look well ahead and take a long-term, strategic view of their project and service delivery objectives over several years into the future, shaping their service’s composition, approach and operating procedures in accordance with wider goals mandated by the service directorate.

 The information exchanged at this level will be routinely complex, contentious in nature and/or highly significant to the Council’s reputation.
 Job holders will, however, have additional demands placed upon them by the need to persuade others to adopt courses of action they may not otherwise wish to take, based on evidence and reasoned argument.
-This will occur in written interactions but can also in face to face verbal exchanges where job holders will advocate the Council’s position in response to opposing opinion in a formal or informal setting.
+This will occur in written interactions but can also in face-to-face verbal exchanges where job holders will advocate the Council’s position in response to opposing opinion in a formal or informal setting.

 Decision making and innovation